 The American Bar Association standards for accrediting law schools require not less than one hour of classroom or direct faculty instruction and two hours of out-of-class student work per week for each credit awarded for a class.
 According to the standards, fifty minutes suffices for one hour of classroom time, while an hour for out-of-class time is sixty minutes.

 This is a four-credit class.
 We will spend 75 minutes together in class three time per week, which translates to 225 minutes (3 hours and 45 minutes) of class time per week.
-Because the ABA minimum for a four-credit class is 200 minutes (3 hours and 20 minutes), I may be able to cancel the final week of classes (the classes on Nov.
-28, Nov.
-30 and Dec.
-1).
+Because the ABA minimum for a four-credit class is 200 minutes (3 hours and 20 minutes), I may be able to cancel some classes during the final week of classes (Nov.
+29 and Nov.
+30).
 This is contingent upon how the class proceeds and is not assured.
 For those of you planning for the Thanksgiving holiday, we will have class on Monday, Nov.
-21.
+20.

 The ABA minimum of out-of-class time for a four-credit course is eight hours per week.
 This would be met if you devoted two and a half hours preparing for each class — although you really should do more than that.

 The ABA requires course syllabi to contain learning outcomes.
 The learning outcomes that I desire for this course are:

 1) Mastering the fundamentals of how civil suits proceed in court (particularly in federal court): how they are initiated, how they are structured and progress, and how they are resolved.

 2) Mastering the fundamentals of the structure of the American legal system: a) the relationship between the regulatory power of the branches of the federal government (particularly the judiciary and legislative branches), b) the relationship between federal regulatory power and the regulatory power of the states, c) the mutual limitations that states’ regulatory power put upon one another.